-We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$180,400,000 Multi-Family Housing Revenue Bonds, 2022 Series A (the "2022 Series A Bonds").
+We, as bond counsel to the New York City Housing Development Corporation (the "Corporation"), a corporate governmental agency, constituting a public benefit corporation, organized and existing under and pursuant to the New York City Housing Development Corporation Act, Article XII of the Private Housing Finance Law (Chapter 44-b of the Consolidated Laws of New York), as amended (the "Act"), have examined a record of proceedings relating to the issuance by the Corporation of \$110,010,000 Multi-Family Housing Revenue Bonds, 2022 Series E-1 (the "2022 Series E-1 Bonds") and \$41,330,000 Multi-Family Housing Revenue Bonds, 2022 Series E-2 (the "2022 Series E-2 Bonds"; the 2022 Series E-1 Bonds and the 2022 Series E-2 Bonds being collectively referred to as the "2022 Series E Bonds").

-The 2022 Series A Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and the Three Hundred Thirty-Fourth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2022 Series A of the Corporation, adopted November 30, 2021 (the "Supplemental Resolution"; the General Resolution and the Supplemental Resolution being collectively referred to as the "Resolutions").
-The 2022 Series A Bonds are being issued for the purpose of financing the 2022 Series A Mortgage Loans and refunding the Prior Bonds (as such terms are defined in the Resolutions).
+The 2022 Series E Bonds are authorized to be issued pursuant to the Act, the Multi-Family Housing Revenue Bonds Bond Resolution of the Corporation, adopted July 27, 1993, as amended (the "General Resolution"), and the Three Hundred Fortieth Supplemental Resolution Authorizing the Issuance of Multi-Family Housing Revenue Bonds, 2022 Series E of the Corporation, adopted June 1, 2022 (the "Supplemental Resolution"; the General Resolution and the Supplemental Resolution being collectively referred to as the "Resolutions").
+The 2022 Series E Bonds are being issued for the purpose of refunding the Prior Bonds (as defined in the Resolutions).

-The 2022 Series A Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.
+The 2022 Series E Bonds are dated, mature, are payable, bear interest and are subject to redemption as provided in the Resolutions.

-We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the 2022 Series A Bonds.
+We have not examined nor are we passing upon matters relating to the real and personal property referred to in the mortgages which are to secure the 2022 Series E Bonds.